Romans-Sleepwalking/battles-of-winterfell-online/README.md

  - HTML-CSS-JS client

 Note:
-- The game has no hosting yet
+- The game has not been hosted yet